Dipper30/quiz-platform/documentation/API.md

     id?: Number, // if undefined, new question will be added, otherwise rewrite
     description: String,
     seq: Number, // if rewrite, validate the sequence
-    multi_choices: Boolean, // indicates if user can select more than one choices
+    isMulti: Boolean, // indicates if user can select more than one choices
-    part_id: Number,
+    partId: Number,
-    img_src: String | NULL,
+    imgSrc: String | NULL,
   },
   header: {
     token: String,